ibm-cloud-docs/dr-automation-powervs/external-orchestrator-dashboard.md

 ## Manage VM in dashboard
 {: #vm-ses-dashboard}

-You can view and manage virtual machines by using the Power Virtual Server DR Automation UI.
+You can view and manage virtual machines by using the DR Automation UI.
 Managing a virtual machine and monitor effectively.

 ### Procedure
 {: #ma-vm-se-das}

 To manage the additonal new virtual machines, complete the following steps:

-1. In the Power Virtual Server DR Automation navigation page, click **Cluster Name > Site > Workgroup > Managed VM**.
+1. In the DR Automation navigation page, click **Cluster Name > Site > Workgroup > Managed VM**.
 2. Select the unmanged VM.
 3. Click **Manage VM**.
 4. You are redirected to the Managed VM tab, where you can view the following details: